 Enhance Data Security and Privacy: Implement robust measures to protect sensitive and personally identifiable data, complying with relevant legal and ethical standards.

-Facilitate Data Sharing and Access: Clear guidelines and data transfer agreements (DTAs) promote transparency and collaboration and support data sharing within the consortium and with external researchers.
+Facilitate Data Sharing and Access: Clear guidelines and DTAs promote transparency and collaboration, and support data sharing within the consortium, other DS-I Africa projects, and with external researchers.

 Support Data-Driven Research: Provide a framework that enables researchers to efficiently access and utilise data for innovative research, contributing to the HE²AT Center's mission of advancing heat-health knowledge and interventions.